The Ultimate Wealth Filter

 The Illusion of the Water

-But rather than fix the past, the town brutally punishes the future.
-While the old homes pollute the lake, the current Sherman Sanitary Health Code makes breaking new ground an exotic bureaucratic nightmare.
-Want to build near the water today?
-Prepare for a massive 200 horizontal-foot setback.
-Before you can even pull a permit, you must dig 7-foot deep observation holes to prove soil percolation.
+Instead of addressing the existing infrastructure, the town shifts the burden to new buyers.
+While the old homes pollute the water, the current Sherman Sanitary Health Code makes breaking new ground a bureaucratic marathon.
+Want to build near the lake today?
+Prepare for a 200 horizontal-foot setback.

 Candlewood Lake From Above The Clouds